Azure-Samples/MqttApplicationSamples/scenarios/telemetry/README.md

 ```bash
 npm i
 ```
-To build the dotnet sample run:
+To build the TypeScript sample run:

 ```bash
 # from folder scenarios/telemetry/ts